-Date: October 1, To: Residents of Alameda Landing From: Alameda Landing Transportation Demand Management Program Manager RE: TDM Program Annual Survey As part of the Alameda Landing development, we are required to perform a survey of the travel characteristics of commute trips to and from work for each Alameda Landing resident on an annual basis.
+Date: October 1,

+To: Residents of Alameda Landing

+From: Alameda Landing Transportation Demand Management Program Manager

+RE: TDM Program Annual Survey

+As part of the Alameda Landing development, we are required to perform a survey of the travel characteristics of commute trips to and from work for each Alameda Landing resident on an annual basis.
 The purpose of the survey is to determine the mode of travel to and from work, and to help in the development of programs to encourage more people to take alternate modes.

 To ensure that we meet the TDM Program's standards, we request that every resident participate in this survey.
+Please follow the instructions below and return the completed survey to the Program Manager by .

+Instructions:

-Please follow the instructions below and return the completed survey to the Program Manager by Instructions: 3.
-Please answer all questions regarding your trips to and from work for the survey week as indicated on the form.4.
+- 3. Please answer all questions regarding your trips to and from work for the survey week as indicated on the form. - 4.
 Return the survey as indicated n the form.
 The survey can be submitted in hard copy or electronically via the Alameda Landing TDM website.

-If you have any questions regarding the survey or would like additional information regarding the Alameda Landing TDM Program, please contact your program manager or go the Alameda Landing TDM website, www.AlamedaLandingTDM.com .
+If you have any questions regarding the survey or would like additional information regarding the Alameda Landing TDM Program, please contact your program manager or go the Alameda Landing TDM website, www.AlamedaLandingTDM.com.

 All information will be kept confidential.
 Thank you for your participation.

-Resident Transportation Survey

-Please return the comple Alam through Friday led form to eda Landing thanks you for your help D
+Please complete this survey describir nt Transportation Surver Survey #x of y. ng your commute to and from wor through Friday form to Landing thanks you for your help k during the week of Monday

-Resident name (Optional ul)
+1. Resident name (Optional)

-2. Do you commute from Alameda on a regular basis?
-The same and the s
+2. Do you commute from Ala meda on a regular basis?

-3. How many days per we ek do you commute?
+3. How many days per week of do you commute?

-4. What are your normal c ommute times?
-Note that the second of the se
+4. What are your normal com mute times?

-5. What is the (City) destin nation of your commute?
+5. What is the (City) destinati on of your commute?

-6. What is your normal co. mmute mode?
+6. What is your normal comm nute mode?

 θ Drive Alone θ Motorcycle/moped θ Walk

 θ Dropped-Off/Picked-Up θ Bicycle θ Other

-• ansportation programs offered on? (info av
+• Are you aware of the transportation programs offered through the Alameda Point neighborhood association? (info available @)

-- ing alone, what factors would
+8. If you commute by driving alone, what factors would encourage you to try some type of commute alternative?

-I in receiving a list of other AF are interested in carpools?
+9. Would you be interested in receiving a list of other AP residents (with similar commute times and patterns) that are interested in carpools?

-10 How did you hear about this TDM Program?
+$10.\ .$ How did you hear about this TDM Program?

 θ Web search θ Interoffice θ TDM Manager

 θ TDM Program Event θ Other

 11. Comments:

-survey in the stamped, self ad dressed envelope enclosed.
+Please return completed survey in the stamped, self addressed envelope enclosed.

-Please return completed